Pius-Emmanuel/100DAYSOFCODE/day16/README.md

-# Day15 consists of the following
+# Day16 consists of the following

-* A digital coffee machine project
+* Updated the digital coffee machine project from functionl programing to object oriented programming